 In house, working directly with Box.

 Our pricing and licensing is excellent.
-I'd tell all Higher Ed customers to talk with Internet2.
+I'd tell all Higher Ed customers to talk with Internet2 for excellent pricing and support.

 Other Solutions Considered: